ibm-cloud-docs/FileStorage/managing-file-storage.md

 You can revoke access from either Storage from the Device List or the Storage views.

-### Revoking access from the Device List in the UI
+### Revoking access from the Device List in the console
 {: #revokeauthDeviceUI}
 {: help}
 {: support}